Corporate haven: IP and post-tax margins

-The sectors most associated with IP (e.g., technology and life sciences) are generally the some of the most profitable corporate sectors in the world.
+The sectors most associated with IP (e.g., technology and life sciences) are generally some of the most profitable corporate sectors in the world.
 By using IP-based BEPS tools, these profitable sectors have become even more profitable on an after-tax basis by artificially suppressing profitability in higher-tax jurisdictions, and profit shifting to low-tax locations.

 For example, Google Germany should be even more profitable than the already very profitable Google U.S. This is because the marginal additional costs for firms like Google U.S. of expanding into Germany are very low (the core technology platform has been built).
 In practice, however, Google Germany is actually unprofitable (for tax purposes), as it pays intergroup IP charges back to Google Ireland, who reroutes them to Google Bermuda, who is extremely profitable (more so than Google U.S.).
 These intergroup IP charges (i.e. the IP-based BEPS tools), are artificial internal constructs.

 Commentators have linked the cyclical peak in U.S. corporate profit margins, with the enhanced after-tax profitability of the biggest U.S. technology firms.